 Why Optimize Your Content

 Organic search remains the primary driver of traffic to B2B and B2C websites, but to get that traffic your site needs high visibility.
 How do you get it?

-Every search begins with a user entering a query (keyword) into Google (or other search engine) in search of something.
-Google uses about 200 ranking factors to identify and return what it thinks are the most relevant results to that query.
+Every search begins with a user entering a query (keyword) into Google (or other search engines) in search of something.
+Google uses about 200 ranking factors to identify and return what it thinks are the most relevant results for that query.

 SEO, or search engine optimization, helps Google and other search engines understand what your content is about and rank it accordingly.
 Put another away, SEO helps searchers find your content online.

 The #1 Content Writing Tip